 - that RTOs be required to publish Product Disclosure Statements that include the range of learning activities expected, including the amount of training, for each training product on their scope of registration.

-Further information is available on the Department's VET Consultation web page.
 Submissions to the public consultation processes will be open until 9 March 2018.